Alex Cameron (musician)

-Alex Cameron (born 11 September 1988) is an Australian singer-songwriter from Sydney.
+Alexander Cameron (born 11 September 1988) is an Australian singer-songwriter from Sydney.
 He is best known for his solo career, a high-concept act in which Cameron initially adopted the persona of a failed entertainer.
-During live performances, Cameron is often joined by saxophonist and "business partner" Roy Molloy.
-Before making music under his own name, Cameron was also a member of the electronica act Seekae, releasing three studio albums with them.
+Between 2012 and 2024, Cameron was often joined during live performances and in the studio by his saxophonist and "business partner" Roy Molloy.
+Before making music under his own name, Cameron was a member of the electronica act Seekae, with whom he released three studio albums.

 Cameron independently released his debut album, Jumping the Shark, for free on his website in 2013.
 In 2016, Secretly Canadian reissued the album to a wider audience and growing cult fanbase.
-In 2017, Cameron released his second studio album, Forced Witness, featuring contributions from Molloy, Flowers, Olsen and Jonathan Rado.
-His third studio album, Miami Memory, was released in September 2019.
+In 2017, Cameron released his second studio album, Forced Witness, featuring contributions from Molloy, Brandon Flowers, Angel Olsen and Jonathan Rado.
+His third studio album, Miami Memory, was inspired by his then-relationship with actress Jemima Kirke and released in September 2019.
 His fourth studio album, Oxy Music, was released in March 2022.
+Working with musicians and producers Mark Perkins and Maxim Ludwig, Cameron released his fifth studio album, Late to Set, in July 2026.

+In addition to his own material, Cameron has co-written with other artists, including the Killers, where he co-wrote several songs on the albums, Wonderful Wonderful (2017) and Imploding the Mirage (2020); and Keli Holiday, where he co-wrote the single "Dancing2", which was nominated for Song of the Year and Most Performed Alternative Work at the APRA Music Awards of 2026.

 Career

 2013–2016: Jumping the Shark

 Regarding his adopted persona of that of a failed musician, Cameron notes, "I write about the outlier, the table-for-one guy, the guy whose life is a constellation of microscopic tragedies.
 Failure has been underexplored in music.
 My characters come from a place where ambition, crippling self-doubt and tragedy intersect."

 After releasing his debut album, Jumping the Shark, for free on his website, and physically through Siberia Records, Cameron attracted the attention of indie rock duo Foxygen while performing at David Lynch's Parisian club, Silencio.
 Cameron toured extensively with Mac DeMarco, Kevin Morby, Unknown Mortal Orchestra and Angel Olsen in the ensuing years.
 While on tour with Morby in April 2016, the label Secretly Canadian announced they had signed Cameron and would be re-releasing Jumping the Shark in August 2016.
 Upon the announcement, Cameron issued the following statement: "Its 2016 [sic], and its time for Alex Cameron.
 Entertainer.
 Showman.
 Shaman.
 Side by side with his business partner and saxophonist, Roy Molloy, the duo are a living and breathing story of success told through the internet; unedited, unscripted, and, up until now, to a dedicated audience of no one.
 Thanks to the good people at Secretly Canadian that is about to change."